A message from Apostle Tim Sheets concerning the coming Avalanche on the Seven Mountains Mountain.

 Being created in the Image of God…

-…would mean that the Son would have a will like His Father; a will giving him the power to choose to either obey or disobey—or, to choose to between doing Good or doing Evil.
+…would mean that the Son would have a will like His Father, giving him the power to choose to either obey or disobey—to choose to between doing Good or doing Evil.
 Before he could do any choosing, though, there would first have to be both Good and Evil options from which he could choose.

-These requirements, then, bring us to God’s purpose for allowing the introduction of Evil into His Story—a purpose which can be summed up by one nasty, four-letter word (and ordeal) which most of us try to avoid at all costs—and that is a…TEST
+These requirements bring us to God’s purpose for allowing the introduction of Evil into His Story—a purpose which can be summed up by one nasty, four-letter word (and ordeal) which most of us try to avoid at all costs—and that is TEST.

-So, here, then—for all of you critical thinkers, are the Fundamentals of the Fall, and of …
+So here, for all of you critical thinkers, are the Fundamentals of the Fall, and of …

 The Life Lessons to be learned from the Fall…